ignat-z/ignat-z.github.io/_posts/2018-05-20-rails-columns-specs.markdown

 end
 ```

-This technic is pretty expandable.
-For example here is an matcher which checks for defining instance methods:
+This technique is pretty expandable.
+For example here is a matcher which checks for defining instance methods:

 ```ruby
 RSpec::Matchers.define :define_methods do |*methods_names|